F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

 .. _settingupconsumer-ref:

-Consumer class
+Push Consumers
 ==============

-Use this section to find example declarations and notes for supported consumers.
+Use this section to find example declarations and notes for supported push-based consumers.
+See :doc:`pull-consumers` for pull-based consumers.

 ..
 IMPORTANT:: Each of the following examples shows only the **Consumer** class of a declaration and must be included with the rest of the base declaration (see :ref:`components`).